History of Jack Nicholson in Timeline

 In May 2008, California Governor Arnold Schwarzenegger and First Lady Maria Shriver announced that Jack Nicholson would be inducted into the California Hall of Fame.

-December 15, 2008: Induction into California Hall of Fame
+December 15, 2008: Induction into the California Hall of Fame

-On December 15, 2008, Jack Nicholson was inducted into the California Hall of Fame alongside 11 other Californians during a ceremony at The California Museum in Sacramento.
+On December 15, 2008, Jack Nicholson was inducted into the California Hall of Fame at The California Museum in Sacramento, alongside 11 other Californians.

 2008: Support for Hillary Clinton

-In 2008, Jack Nicholson supported Hillary Clinton in her presidential campaign.
+In 2008, Jack Nicholson supported Hillary Clinton in the US presidential election.

-In 2010, Jack Nicholson had a supporting role in the film "How Do You Know".
+In 2010, Jack Nicholson reunited with James L. Brooks for a supporting role in the film "How Do You Know" starring Paul Rudd, Reese Witherspoon, and Owen Wilson.
+The film was a financial and critical failure.

 In 2010, Jack Nicholson was inducted into the New Jersey Hall of Fame, recognizing his contributions and achievements.